 (Also consider who is the intended audience, and how to effectively target them.)

+2. Briefly spell out the implications of different kinds of regulation for different ideas about function.
 (But don't belabor this point - use a light touch here.)
 If uptake is selected because incoming DNA provides templates for DNA repair, competence should be regulated by the same damage signals that induce recA, or that induce the RecA-regulated SOS response.
 If uptake is selected because incoming DNA provides nucleotides and other nutrients, competence should be regulated by nucleotide pools and/or by processes that sense availability of sources of C, N and P. If uptake is selected because incoming DNA sometimes carries beneficial new alleles that replace 'inferior' alleles in the chromosome by recombination, then competence should be regulated by ... what? ...
 I've suggested that competence should be a 'when all else fails' response, induced when the cell's other stress responses have mobilized the relevant genes and expression of these genes has failed to solve the problem.
 How strictly this test is applied would probably depend on how costly DNA uptake and recombination were, considering both the physiological costs/risks of DNA uptake and the genetic costs of recombining in alleles that reduce fitness.

 3. Background?